neimasilk/ujaran-kebencian-bahasa-jawa/ensemble_javanese_hate_speech_detection_paper.md

 #### 7.3.1 Technical Improvements

 **Enhanced Ensemble Architectures**: Future work should explore more sophisticated ensemble combination strategies, including:
-- Meta-learning approaches that automatically adapt ensemble weights based on input characteristics
+- Meta-learning approaches that automatically adapt ensemble weights based on input characteristics [12]
-- Hierarchical ensemble structures that first classify content type before applying specialized hate speech detectors
+- Hierarchical ensemble structures that first classify content type before applying specialized hate speech detectors [11]
-- Integration of multimodal information (text, images, audio) for comprehensive content analysis
+- Integration of multimodal information (text, images, audio) for comprehensive content analysis [17]

-**Advanced Uncertainty Quantification**: Developing more nuanced uncertainty estimation techniques that can distinguish between different types of uncertainty (aleatoric vs. epistemic) and provide more actionable guidance for human moderators.
+**Advanced Uncertainty Quantification**: Developing more nuanced uncertainty estimation techniques that can distinguish between different types of uncertainty (aleatoric vs. epistemic) and provide more actionable guidance for human moderators [13].

-**Real-time Adaptation**: Implementing continuous learning mechanisms that allow models to adapt to evolving hate speech patterns and emerging linguistic trends without requiring complete retraining.
+**Real-time Adaptation**: Implementing continuous learning mechanisms that allow models to adapt to evolving hate speech patterns and emerging linguistic trends without requiring complete retraining [18].

 #### 7.3.2 Linguistic Extensions

-**Multilingual and Cross-lingual Models**: Extending our approach to handle code-switching between Javanese, Indonesian, and other regional languages commonly used in Indonesian social media.
+**Multilingual and Cross-lingual Models**: Extending our approach to handle code-switching between Javanese, Indonesian, and other regional languages commonly used in Indonesian social media [4].
 This includes:
-- Developing unified models that can process mixed-language content
+- Developing unified models that can process mixed-language content [5]
-- Investigating zero-shot and few-shot transfer learning for related Austronesian languages
+- Investigating zero-shot and few-shot transfer learning for related Austronesian languages [6]
-- Creating cross-lingual ensemble frameworks that leverage shared linguistic features
+- Creating cross-lingual ensemble frameworks that leverage shared linguistic features [7]

-**Dialectal Variation Coverage**: Expanding dataset coverage to include more comprehensive representation of Javanese dialectal variations, particularly from underrepresented regions.
+**Dialectal Variation Coverage**: Expanding dataset coverage to include more comprehensive representation of Javanese dialectal variations, particularly from underrepresented regions [3].

-**Temporal Language Evolution**: Developing frameworks that can track and adapt to language evolution, including the emergence of new slang, euphemisms, and coded language used to evade detection.
+**Temporal Language Evolution**: Developing frameworks that can track and adapt to language evolution, including the emergence of new slang, euphemisms, and coded language used to evade detection [18].

 #### 7.3.3 Societal Applications